meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 This sub-module of the Motors Hub Driver allows to interface 5v sensors with ESP32, operating at 3.3v using level shifting.
 Moreover, using an external ADAC the module can handle additionally 4 analog channels such that one ESP32 can operate two motor drivers.
-The module interfaces with the two current sensors signals of power modules as well as into the six hall sensors tracking the rotation of the motors hubs.
+The module interfaces with the two current sensors signals of the power modules as well as into the six hall sensors tracking the rotation of the motors hubs.

 The PCB is illustrated by the following figure.